rkapl123/DBAddin/docs/DBFuncs.md

 #### Refreshing the config tree

-To save time when starting up DBAddin/Excel, refreshing the config tree is only done when you open the Config Menu and click "refresh DB Config Tree".
+To save time when starting up DBAddin/Excel, refreshing the config tree is only done when you open the Config Menu and click "refresh DB Config Tree" (this also refreshes the documentation as described above).
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBConfigsRefresh.PNG)

 ### Create DB Functions